 As children with an intellectual disability reach school age, their needs will change.
 This means their support needs to change with them.

-Montrose therapists can help families understand what to expect and work collaboratively with other therapists to achieve age-appropriate goals.
+Northcott therapists can help families understand what to expect and work collaboratively with other therapists to achieve age-appropriate goals.
 Therapy support at this age usually involves:

 Starting school is a big milestone but it can also be overwhelming for many families as you navigate new environments, support in the classroom, extra-curricular activities and the emotional challenges that can emerge at school.
-Your Montrose therapist can support you to work through this and set you up for the best start at school.
+Your Northcott therapist can support you to work through this and set you up for the best start at school.

 Queensland schools are resourced to provide additional support for students with disabilities.
 Your therapist can help engage with your school to facilitate meeting your needs and suggest necessary accommodations.

 As children get older, their communication needs become more complex – especially as they start school.
-Typically Montrose therapists will be supporting play, which remains a vital part of development at this age, as well as promoting independence to cope with school and other environments.
+Typically Northcott therapists will be supporting play, which remains a vital part of development at this age, as well as promoting independence to cope with school and other environments.

 Sometimes our clients with an intellectual disability feel disconnected and socially isolated at school because of their disability.
 Our team can support communication strategies to help connect and communicate with peers.
 Having a group outside of school can also help build important social connections.
 We run social groups to bring people with similar experiences together.